AABBCCDKG/AABBCCDKG.github.io/_posts/2024-05-01-mlsys-labs-intro.md

 # Appendix

 ## Some people worth following on Zhihu
-[Tianqi Chen: ](https://www.zhihu.com/people/crowowrk) Prof. Tianqi Chen is an Assistant Professor at Carnegie Mellon University .
-He help run the [Catalyst Group](https://catalyst.cs.cmu.edu/).
+[Tianqi Chen: ](https://www.zhihu.com/people/crowowrk) Prof. Tianqi Chen is an Assistant Professor at Carnegie Mellon University.
+He helps run the [Catalyst Group](https://catalyst.cs.cmu.edu/).

 [Huaizheng Zhang: ](https://www.zhihu.com/people/zhanghuaizheng) Dr. Huaizheng Zhang's [AI-System-School](https://github.com/HuaizhengZhang/AI-System-School) is an open project aimed at collecting and organizing research papers, tools, and resources related to MLSys, Large Language Models (LLM), and Generative AI (GenAI).
 It provides researchers and engineers with a systematic learning path and practical guide to help them better understand and apply these cutting-edge technologies.
 Here is his [personal website](https://huaizheng.xyz/).